Imperat/ADFS_managers/readme.md

 Introduction
 ------------
-This is my own application for manage statistic and control Assotiation of Street Football of Saratov.
+This is my own application for manage statistic and control Association of Street Football of Saratov.

 Installation
 ------------